 Throughout her four years living and studying in Minneapolis, she fell in love with the city and even deeper in love with dance than she could've imagined.
 She has learned much more than the physical aspects of dance.
 Her time has also been spent investigating the intellectual complexities and values of dance, and other art forms, represented in our world.
 She is interested in the continual research there is to be done as to our responsibilities as humans to make good with the space that have on this earth--to share it, tend to it, and be creative thinkers and movers within it.

 Laura is also drawn to organization and planning in the fashion sector of retail merchandising.
 Studying fashion studies and retail merchandising as her double minors at the U of M, she has a growing passion for the visual and choreographic elements of fashion consumption--store layout, visual presentation, branding, and personal styling.

 Laura began dancing with Zenon Dance Company in Minneapolis in the fall of 2016 and will be back with the company this fall for the 35th season as a junior company member.
-She also works as a shop assistance for Hazel & Rose, a fashion boutique in Northeast Minneapolis committed to sustainable and ethical fashion, a senior stylist for Stitch Fix, a personal styling company, and a teacher/choreographer for various dance studies throughout the Twin Cities including Zenon Dance School.
+She also works as the Sales Lead for Hazel & Rose, a fashion boutique in Northeast Minneapolis committed to sustainable and ethical fashion, a senior stylist for Stitch Fix, a personal styling company, and a teacher/choreographer for various dance studies throughout the Twin Cities including Zenon Dance School.
 While breaking ground on her own dance project, Slo Dance Company, Laura is simultaneously participating in a handful of other project-based work, including collaborative dance group, Kelvin Wailey, with friends/dance life-partners Leila Awadallah and Emma Marlar.

 Photo by Isabel Fajardo Photography